wrode/Blog/_posts/2017/2017-02-04-what-is-a-blockchain.md

 date: "2017-02-04 19:09"
 draft: true
 ---
+You may have heard an explanation of a blockchain that sounds a little like this:

 >A Blockchain is a decentralized documented state, updated through transactions based on a predefined protocol.